paulpod/neuromanticsdotnet/source/portfolio/index.md

 * improving less urgent outcomes: dentists, opticians, midwifery
 * designing ways to _very vaguely_ tell people about callback times

-I've spend most of the past 6 months working on a more inclusive way to ask people their sex before starting a triage.
+I've spent most of the past 6 months working on a more inclusive way to ask people their sex before starting a triage.
 Fascinating work with deep user research.

 Visit [111 online](https://111.nhs.uk)